biomed-AI/GraphCS/graph_construction/README.md

 ### Consturcing cell graph based on simulated datasets

-Since simulated data is normalized by TPM, we construct a graph from TPM format data using the following command:
+Since simulated data is normalized by TPM and saved in folder `tpm_data`, we construct the cell graph from TPM format data using the following command:

 ```
 # filename is the name of dataset